Hyperscalers and telco migration to the public cloud: opportunities and risks

 AT&T and Microsoft Azure

 Microsoft Azure initially joined forces with AT&T in July 2019.
 The agreement involved the use of AT&T’s edge facilities to host Azure edge-cloud data centres.
 The partnership has been used as a springboard for joint or separately developed MEC use cases, such as AI-powered voice translation, drone tracking, and 3D schematic overlays for aeroplane technicians.
-Following the sale of AT&T’s self-developed Network Cloud (telco cloud platform) to Azure in June 2021, the core NFs that were previously run-on AT&T’s private cloud were expected to be delivered over Microsoft’s ‘Azure for Operators’ public telco cloud.
-However, AT&T recently revealed that it has also deployed its SA core over a retained private cloud (the AT&T Integrated Cloud (AIC)).
-This has involved deploying distributed data-plane functions to several edge nodes around the US offering connectivity to multiple HCPs to support MEC service delivery.
+Following the sale of AT&T’s self-developed Network Cloud (telco cloud platform) to Azure in June 2021, the core NFs that were previously run-on AT&T’s private cloud were expected to be delivered over Microsoft’s ‘Azure for Operators’ public telco cloud. (edited on 30 January 2023) We understand that AT&T will run its 5G SA core and other mobile core functions on Azure but will retain other workloads on its own clouds.

 Bell Canada and Google Cloud